aragilar/dnd-flask/data/documentation/personality.md

 Alignment is an essential part of the nature of celestials and fiends.
 A devil does not choose to be lawful evil, and it doesn't tend toward lawful evil, but rather it is lawful evil in its essence.
 If it somehow ceased to be lawful evil, it would cease to be a devil.

-Most creatures that lack the capacity for rational thought do not have alignments - they are unaligned.
+Most creatures that lack the capacity for rational thought do not have alignments---they are unaligned.
 Such a creature is incapable of making a moral or ethical choice and acts according to its bestial nature.
 Sharks are savage predators, for example, but they are not evil; they have no alignment.

 ## Tika and Artemis: Alignment

 > Tika Waylan is neutral good, fundamentally good-hearted and striving to help others where she can.
 Artemis is lawful evil, unconcerned with the value of sentient life but at least professional in his approach to murder.
 >
 > As an evil character, Artemis is not an ideal adventurer.
-He began his career as a villain, and only cooperates with heroes when he must - and when it's in his own best interests.
+He began his career as a villain, and only cooperates with heroes when he must---and when it's in his own best interests.
 In most games, evil adventurers cause problems in groups alongside others who don't share their interests and objectives.
 Generally, evil alignments are for villains and monsters.

 ## Languages